AustinCodingAcademy/wordpress-gitbook/07Lesson.md

 {% include "/header.md" %}

-# Lesson Seven - Theme Development
+# Lesson Seven - Site Migration

 Students Will...
-* Start to understand basic theme development
+* understand how to undertake site mirgation

 #Key Questions
 * What is the common layout of a theme?